Philip Roth: The Biography: Reception

+Pre-allegation reviews

+Initial reviews of for the biography were generally positive upon its release on April 6, 2021 before accusations appeared online alleging sexual misconduct by its author.

 Alexander C. Kafka of The Washington Post praised the book for being "conversationally readable" despite its length, and wrote that "no one writing about Roth will be able to sidestep this foundational biography".
 In its starred review, Kirkus Reviews called it an "outstanding" biography, praising Bailey's "evenhanded" treatment of Roth's books and personal flaws.
 Publishers Weekly, in its starred review, praised Bailey's "consistently luminous, humorous prose" and called it "as dynamic and gripping as any of Roth's own fictions".

-In a negative review, Parul Sehgal of The New York Times felt the author failed his subject and called the book a "narrow portrait of a wide life".
+In an early negative review, Parul Sehgal of The New York Times felt the author failed his subject and called the book a "narrow portrait of a wide life".
 Sehgal criticized Bailey's "sprawling" focus on Roth's personal life and his reticence on Roth's literary work and style: "Roth's own writing was full of provocations on the art of biography, full of masks and veils and alter egos, obsessed with plucking apart the idea of a self.
 Bailey avoids it all, offering readings of the most tepid kind, primarily noticing biographical correspondences, most of them familiar by now."

+Writing in the Los Angeles Review of Books, Steven G. Kellman called Bailey's work "a balanced, thorough account" of his subject.

+[A]lthough Bailey's capacious book is an authorized—almost collaborative—biography, it is not hagiography.
+The biographer does not allow his admiration for the man he understandably calls ‘our greatest living novelist' to distort the comprehensive account…he has compiled."

+Cynthia Ozick in The New York Times Book Review bestowed high praise on the biography, calling it "a narrative masterpiece."